AnggaR96s/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!